Types of Traumatic Brain Injuries

-TBI Attorneys Handling all Forms of Brain Damage Claims NJ
+TBI Attorneys Handling all Forms of Brain Damage Claims in NJ

 Traumatic brain injuries are very different from other forms of injury.
 They also vary significantly from one person to the next.
 Some TBI’s result in immediate brain damage, known as primary injuries.
 Others may be secondary injuries, which accumulate over time after an initial event.
 Immediate head trauma may cause complications such as bleeding, bruising, torn tissue, nerve damage, swelling, or inflammation.
 As for secondary injuries, these typically involve other processes or functions within the body that occur in reaction to initial injury.
-Traumatic brain injury sufferers and their loved ones should be aware of the various types of TBI and the how the individual may be affected based on the specific form of brain injury they sustained.
+Traumatic brain injury sufferers and their loved ones should be aware of the various types of TBI and the potential long-term effects.
+Depending on the specific form of brain injury that a person sustained, they may be profoundly affected for the rest of their life.

 If you have questions regarding the legal aspects of a traumatic brain injury case in New Jersey, please contact Fronzuto Law Group at 973-435-4551 to speak with a knowledgeable brain injury attorney who can help.
 Our team represents children, adolescents, and adults seeking compensation for TBI-related injuries throughout the state.
 We can walk you through the entire legal process and our representation will cost you nothing, unless we achieve a recovery.